Shane MacGowan: Health and addictions

-In 2016, Clarke revealed to the press that MacGowan was sober "for the first time in years."
-She explained that the origins of MacGowan's drinking problem stemmed from several years of "singing in bars and clubs and other venues where people go to drink and have fun" and that "his whole career has revolved around it and, indeed, been both enhanced and simultaneously inhibited by it".
-She said that his drinking was not a problem for many years but "went from being just a normal part of life" to becoming very unhealthy, a circumstance made much worse due to the introduction of hard drugs such as heroin.
-She explained that a serious bout with pneumonia, compounded by an excruciatingly painful hip injury which required a long stay in the hospital, was ultimately responsible for his sobriety.
-The lengthy hospital stay required a total detox, and MacGowan's sobriety continued after he got home.
+In 2016, Clarke told the press that MacGowan was sober "for the first time in years".
+She indicated that MacGowan's drinking had "not just been a recreational activity", but that "his whole career has revolved around it and, indeed, been both enhanced and simultaneously inhibited by it".
+She said that his drinking problem was made much worse by the introduction of hard drugs such as heroin.
+Clarke added that a serious bout with pneumonia—compounded by his 2015 hip injury, which required a long hospital stay—was ultimately responsible for his sobriety.
+The hospital stay required a total detox, and MacGowan's sobriety continued after he returned home.